shikhar0507/backend-cloud-functions/docs/Endpoints/activities/create.md

   * A venue object without the `geopoint` field will be ignored.
 All other fields are optional.

-* **schedule**: A nullable array containing the schedules ou want to add to the activity.
+* **schedule**: A nullable array containing the schedules you want to add to the activity.

   * Can be an empty array.